Knowledge Exchange at ICMS

 Study Groups with Industry

-Study Groups with Industry are a vital mechanism for mathematical scientists and industry representatives to meet and work collaboratively towards practical solutions in multi-day workshops.
 The ICMS KE event fund can support this type of activity, and the ICMS KE follow-on fund can support activities that maximise the impact of the study group, such as follow up meetings and report writing.

 Modelling Camps

-The main audience for modelling camps are postgraduate research students and early career mathematical scientists.
+The ICMS runs an annual modelling camp for PhD students.
 These events offer broad skills training and an opportunity to learn how different branches of the mathematical sciences can be applied in various industrial settings.
-Real challenges posed by industry partners are used to develop ideas within groups, and each group delivers a presentation at the end of the camp.
+Challenges are posed by industry partners and academic mentors, and the students develop ideas within groups, with each group delivering a presentation at the end of the camp.
 This provides good preparation for attending a Study Group with Industry.